fernandomayer/CODATA/README.md

     - "Use `rm()` to delete objects in a program."
     - "Use `install.packages()` to install packages (libraries)."
 3. Seeking Help
+  - Questions:
+    - "How can I get help in R?"
+  - Objectives:
+    - "To be able read R help files for functions and special operators."
+    - "To be able to use CRAN task views to identify packages to solve a problem."
+    - "To be able to seek help from your peers."
+  - Keypoints:
+    - "Use `help()` to get online help in R."
 4. Data Structures
 5. Exploring Data Frames
 6. Subsetting Data